 Bring weather-appropriate clothing, plenty of water, a sack lunch or snacks, binoculars, field guide, camera, and a sense of wonder.

 We operate a Monitoring Avian Productivity and Survivorship (MAPS) banding station, with a goal of continuing to monitor the breeding bird population here.
 For more detailed information about MAPS stations and protocol, please visit www.birdpop.org.

 As part of our MAPS research, we are investigating the potential impacts of Eastern Hemlock decline on stream-side birds.

 Louisiana Waterthrushes (Parkesia motacilla) and Acadian Flycatchers(Empidonax virescens) are breeding birds associated with headwaters streams in the Great Smoky Mountains National Park.
 Because of its location on the banks of the Middle Prong River in Walker Valley, the banding station at the Tremont is ideally situated for a study of these two riparian species.
 Louisiana Waterthrushes are obligately riparian, which means they depend on small streams in mature forests for foraging and nesting locations.
 Acadian Flycatchers are frequently associated with streams and ravines, and in the Smokies they tend to nest in the lower branches of Eastern Hemlocks (Tsuga canadensis).
 Due to the natural history of these two species, they could potentially be impacted by the decline of the Eastern Hemlock.

-If you’re interested in volunteering for Bird Banding, email email@example.com.
+If you’re interested in volunteering in our welcome booth at Bird Banding, email firstname.lastname@example.org.
 Come join us!